estowe/New-Testing-Code/README.md

-# mycode New Testing Code
+# New Testing Code Project

-This code is testing pushing and pulling with GitHub.
+This project is for testing pushing and pulling with GitHub.
 It is not intended to be functional for any real intents or purposes.

 ## Getting Started